 Visit Spain's most popular city, Barcelona, as well as Valencia (the home of paella) on this four-day tour from Madrid.
 You'll spend a night in Valencia and two nights in Barcelona, before returning to Madrid via Zaragoza.

 This tour of eastern Spain misses out Andalusia.
-For a longer tour that takes in Barcelona and other sights in Spain, check out tours from Madrid to Barcelona.Continue to 5 of 5 below.
+For that, you'll need a longer tour.Continue to 5 of 5 below.

 05 of 05